joerivanveen/faq-with-categories/readme.txt

 == Changelog ==

+1.0.4: updated translations

+1.0.3: refactored javascript to OOP so it works more reliably with less code, you can specify button text + max in settings

 1.0.2: updated link on plugins page, updated readme

 1.0.1: short_code ‘category’ now selects posts the same way as querystring (specifically also all the posts belonging to children)